famesjranko/raspberrypi/README.md

 If connection fails to come up after 10 attempts, the script will initiate reboot.
 All relevant output is logged to an external file 'wifi.log.'

+(3) display.py (Python)
+Written for use with the pitft 2.2" display.
+Allows programs and/or commands to be called from the 6 dusplay buttons.